About the targets

 The Joint Research Centre supports the work on setting EU food waste reduction targets, in particular on the Impact Assessment of the legislative proposal, by gathering data on food waste prevention activities and by analysing the environmental and economic impacts of different target levels.

 The Commission launched an open public consultation on the revision of the Waste Framework Directive on 24 May 2022, including setting of EU food waste reduction targets.
-Citizens and other interested parties are invited to submit their opinion on food waste prevention until 16 August 2022 via the Have your say portal.
-The public consultation will provide insights for the ongoing work on the impact assessment that will accompany the Commission proposal to set EU targets to reduce food waste.
+Citizens and other interested parties were invited to submit their opinion on food waste prevention until 24 August 2022 via the Have your say portal.
+Findings from the public consultation show overall support for setting food waste reduction targets and agreement with benefits related to reducing food waste, in particular reducing environmental and climate impacts.
+According to respondents, the most important challenge concerns the need for consumers to adopt new habits.
+A summary of the replies is available on the portal and will feed into the ongoing work on the impact assessment that accompanies the Commission proposal to set EU targets to reduce food waste.

 18 November 2021